Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 The steps you will be asked to complete include:

-- Watch the online state mandated videos via the Registration Enrollment Video Appointment (REVA) system, attend an on-site, in-person provider orientation session to obtain information about IHSS rules and requirements for being a provider.
-Currently the in-person orientation is not being conducted until our office is open to the public.
+- Watch the online state mandated videos via the Registration Enrollment Video Appointment (REVA) system to obtain information about IHSS rules and requirements for being a provider.
+Currently the in-person orientation is not being conducted.
 You can call 805-654-3416 for further information.

 - Complete and sign the IHSS Provider Enrollment Form (SOC 426).
 The form must be submitted to the county in person; however, during the COVID emergency it can be returned by mail or dropped off in drop box.
 The form will be mailed to you when we receive a request to apply.

 - Original documentation verifying the provider’s identity (for example, current/unexpired government issued photo identification and social security card) must be provided to the county for photocopying.
-We are currently accepting photocopies of these documents through mail, email, FAX or in the drop box.
+We are currently accepting photocopies of these documents through mail, email, FAX or in the drop box however starting October 1, 2021 photocopies will no longer be accepted.

 Note: Providers cannot be enrolled and receive payment as an IHSS providers until ALL of the above requirements have been completed, including passing a Department of Justice background check.